 Heather started at ABRT in May of 2011 with her dog Ripley.
 She started as a student but quickly became family, assisting classes, then joining the student program before moving into the front office.
 At this point in her time at ABRT, she has done a little bit of everything and now handles most of the inhouse technical needs of the organization.

 When not at ABRT working, she teaches freshmen how to survive in college.
 Ripley is a working Service Dog, who moonlights as a therapy dog on campus, and is learning how to herd sheep.
 He has his Canine Good Citizen, Community Canine, Urban Canine Good Citizen, Farm Dog, Barn Hunt Open, Advanced Trick Dog, and Rally-Obedience Novice titles.
 Together, they also assist the Behavior Counseling team when needed.
 Retro is the new kid, an Aussie who started as a foster and stayed.
-The remaining member of Heather's pack is her boyfriend, Nick, who handles the more mundane of dog chores around the house, along with putting up with the occasional foster dog that ends up with them.
+The remaining member of Heather's pack is her boyfriend, Nick, who handles the more mundane of dog chores around the house.

 Jenna began with All Breed Rescue & Training to follow her passion to help dogs and owners blossom.
 She is, currently, the Adoption/Foster Director and a Behavior Counselor to further this passion.
 When not working, she enjoys hiking, camping, being outdoors, listening to live music, and hula hooping.
 Her home pack is made up of Tennessee Jed and Cassidy (her first foster whom she adopted), and two crazy cats, Yoda and, new kitten, Gandalf.
 Her heart still belongs to her soul dog, Sexy Sadie.She